 Amidst preconceptions and memes, we’re left wondering – what is Japan really like?
 As someone born and raised in Japan, I will try my best to share an inside perspective on the common stereotypes that people have about my home country.
 One of them is that Japanese people are incredibly nice and polite.

 However, there is one aspect of this developed nation that has undergone an undeniably unique evolution, especially compared to other countries in Asia and Europe.
 I am talking about communication in a global world.
 And especially the often-lauded kindness of Japanese people has everything to do with this.
 (The following is the perspective of a Japanese national.)

 “Japanese People Are So Nice!” – Where Does this Stereotype Come From?

-Of course, meeting people with kind and gentle personalities plays a big role in this perception of Japan, but nice folk like that can be found all over the world.
+Of course, meeting people with kind and gentle personalities plays a significant role in this perception of Japan, but friendly folk like that can be found all over the world.
 So, where does this stereotype come from?

 Another factor is that no matter how crowded it gets, in a train, for example, Japanese people always strive to "abide by the rules," which essentially means paying attention to social codes, etiquette, and manners – even if it is bothersome.

-This mindset has very real effects.
+This mindset has genuine effects.
 If you lose your wallet in Japan, the likelihood of it not being stolen but instead returned to the nearest police box is almost ridiculously high.
 These situations are often anecdotally told as a positive stereotype about Japan, but also are a prominent part of travel stories.
 This is the kindness that Japan is famous for.

 Communication between Nationalities

 Imagine that you're an international tourist in Japan and, say, you’ve lost your way.
 If you decide to ask a Japanese passerby for help, you’ll likely encounter a friendly, kind person that’ll try to help you as best as they can, disregarding language barriers.
 A positive experience like that surely is not unique to Japan.